SecondNewtonLaw/Global-Functions-Documentation/Libraries/Misc.md

 # Miscellaneous
-The miscellaneous functions are a collection of functions that have no designated category.
+The **miscellaneous** functions are a collection of functions that have no designated category.

+---